cranberrysauce26/TetrisProject/Readme.md

 2. Class `TetrisPanel` inherits from `JPanel` and handles painting to the screen, scorekeeping, and keyboard events.

 3. Class `TetrisGrid` represents the game's grid.
 It does not deal with any game logic directly.
 It simply provides an interface for the grid that other classes can later use.
-For example, it has a method to draw a cell a certain colour.
+It allows other classes to change the colour of a cell using `drawCell(int r, int c, int colour)` for example, or check if a cell is empty using `empty(int r, int c)`.
+An important point about `TetrisGrid` is that it does not draw the grid to the screen unless the method `finalize()` is called.
+This provides performance improvements for tasks requiring multiple updates.

-4. Class `TetrisPiece` represents a single tetris block, and provides methods like `moveLeft` or `rotateClockwise`.
-It has an instance of `TetrisGrid` so it handles drawing itself to the grid.
-Internally, `TetrisPiece` represents each piece as a 4x4 array.
+4. Class `TetrisPiece` represents a single tetris block, and provides methods like `canMoveLeft`, `moveLeft`, and `rotateClockwise`.
+It stores an instance of `TetrisGrid` so it handles drawing itself to the grid.
+Internally, `TetrisPiece` represents each piece as a 4x4 array called `piece`.
+It stores integers `curRow` and `curCol` which represent its position in the grid (specifically, the row and column of the top-left cell in the grid).

 5. Class `PieceManager` is a wrapper around class `TetrisPiece`.
 It deals with the basic logic of the piece, like spawning a piece, or moving it down at regular intervals.
 It depends on the interface of `TetrisPiece` but not its implementation. `PieceManager` is not strictly necessary.
 We could have put all the code for `PieceManager` in `TetrisPiece` for example.
 However, we prefer to think of `TetrisPiece` as a toolbox that `PieceManager` can use to perform game logic, similar to how `TetrisGrid` is a toolbox for `TetrisPiece` to draw to.